heron2014/react-native-installation-guide/README.md

 - navigate to https://www.virtualbox.org/wiki/Downloads, install virtualbox for your operating system and follow the installation process

-- navigate to https://www.genymotion.com/ and sign up
+- open https://www.genymotion.com/ and sign up

 - hit the Download link and start installation